 Child occupant safety was a much more reassuring 91%, but it’s the lack of standard safety equipment that really lets it down overall – though this is hardly unusual for a van, having just one airbag fitted (for the driver) doesn’t help.

 And while a further three airbags can be optioned, the Trafic also misses out on some of the latest driver aids – such as autonomous emergency braking (AEB) – which are starting to be made available on rival models.
-VW, for example, began fitting this as standard across its entire van range in mid-2017.
+VW, for example, began fitting AEB as standard across its entire van range in mid-2017.

 Renault Trafic standard satety and security equipment